leo-colisson/robotframework-recorder/README.md

 # Robot Framework Recorder

-This Chrome/Chromium extension allows you to record clicks/keyboard entries/… within your browser, and export them as a [Robot Framework](https://robotframework.org/) script (for now we focus on the Browser library, but it can be extended very easily to other libraries, feel free to fill an issue/PR if needed), like:
+This Chrome/Chromium extension allows you to record clicks/keyboard entries/… within your browser, and export them as a [Robot Framework](https://robotframework.org/) script (supporting both the Browser and Selenium libraries, even if Selenium is more experimental), like:

 ```
 *** Settings ***